-Weather elements are studied in detail to determine how weather is produced and how it affects aviation.
+This course covers weather elements, how weather is produced, and how weather affects aviation.
 A climatological approach is used to develop an understanding of the weather elements and their distribution over the Earth.
 Aviation specific hazards including convective weather, icing, visibility, and wind are also studied.
-Requires admission to the program.
-(Prerequisites: None).
+Requires current medical certificate and admission to the program.
+(Prerequisites: None.)